AzureAiDevs/hub/website/blog/2023-aia/2023-04-13-inside-onnx-excel/index.md

 -->

+## 🚌 Build an Excel Add-in with BERT-JS and ONNX Runtime

-The article "Building an Excel Add-in with BERT-JS and ONNX Runtime" highlights the importance of using responsible AI in developing applications.
-The use of BERT-JS and ONNX Runtime enables the creation of an Excel add-in that performs natural language processing tasks within a spreadsheet.
+Read [today's article](https://onnxruntime.ai/docs/tutorials/web/excel-addin-bert-js.html) about building an Excel Add-in with BERT-JS and ONNX Runtime".
+You'll learn about the use of BERT-JS and ONNX Runtime enables the creation of an Excel add-in that performs natural language processing tasks within a spreadsheet.

 BERT, a deep learning model developed by Google, is designed to understand the context and meaning of words in text.
 By using a transformer-based architecture, BERT can analyze entire sentences or paragraphs rather than processing words one by one.
-The article provides step-by-step instructions and code examples to help readers follow along in building the add-in.
+[Today's article](https://onnxruntime.ai/docs/tutorials/web/excel-addin-bert-js.html) provides step-by-step instructions and code examples to help readers follow along in building the add-in.

-The article emphasizes the importance of responsible AI in building applications that use machine learning models.
-By using ONNX Runtime, the performance of the BERT-JS model can be optimized, resulting in faster and more efficient processing of natural language tasks.
-Additionally, the article encourages developers to be mindful of potential biases and ethical considerations when building applications that use machine learning models.
-By considering responsible AI practices, developers can create applications that are fair, transparent, and trustworthy.

 ![](bert-excel.gif)